 -

-Under the Intrusion detection area -
+Under the Intrusion detection

-Access rules section, configure who can arm and disarm during the controlled
+rules section, configure who can arm and disarm during the controlled access

-access periods.
+periods.

 -

-Select how access rules are applied:
+Select how intrusion detection rules are applied:

 - Arming and disarming